The Ancestor's Tale

-The Ancestor's Tale: A Pilgrimage to the Dawn of Life is a popular science book by Richard Dawkins and Yan Wong about evolution, in which the history of life is retraced in reverse chronological order.
-A growing band of species meet their most recent common ancestors (concestors).
+The Ancestor's Tale: A Pilgrimage to the Dawn of Life is a popular science book by the evolutionary biologists Richard Dawkins and Yan Wong.
+It retraces the history of life in reverse chronological order: A growing band of species meet their most recent common ancestors (concestors) at 40 rendezvous points.
 First published in 2004, it was updated in 2016 to reflect recent discoveries.
-There are new tales, including one written during Dawkins's pilgrimage to the Galápagos.

-The book is patterned on Geoffrey Chaucer's The Canterbury Tales, in which pilgrims on the road to Canterbury converge with other groups of pilgrims.
-Here, species convene with their most recent common ancestors, and "Canterbury" is the origin of life.
+Many reviewers described it as Dawkins's magnum opus.

 Background

+The book is patterned on Geoffrey Chaucer's The Canterbury Tales, in which pilgrims en route to Canterbury converge with other travelers and tell tales.
+Here, species convene with their common ancestors, and "Canterbury" is the origin of life.

 The epigraph is from Mark Twain: "History doesn't repeat itself, but it rhymes."
-The authors contend that "Evolution rhymes, patterns occur.
+The authors argue that "Evolution rhymes, patterns occur.
 And this doesn't just happen to be so.
 It is so for well-understood reasons: Darwinian reasons, mostly, for unlike human history or even physics, biology already has its grand unifying theory."

-They emphasize that no living species is ancestral to any other living species, but they all share a common ancestor, some more recently than others.
-The evidence for this is the fact that the genetic code is universal.
-More closely related species share more genes.
+They note that no living species is ancestral to any other, but that all share a common ancestor.
+Evidence for this fact is that the code for translating genes into proteins is universal.
+Since genes and proteins are more similar in closely related species, they act as molecular clocks that show us when species split.
+The authors use concestor, coined by Nicky Warren, to describe the most recent common ancestor at each rendezvous point.
+The pilgrimage proceeds through extant species, with the exception of early hominids like Homo habilis, and species like the dodo, whose DNA is available to us.

-They discuss methods of reconstructing evolutionary history: fossils, “renewed relics” (genes) and triangulation.
-They make use of the molecular clock.